DavidRaab/DemoEngine-Raylib-Fs/README.md

 | 40000 boxes with parent    |  130 fps  |  300 fps
 | 90000 boxes with parent    |   60 fps  |  190 fps

+Oh, i am using Dictionaries as my primary data-structure not Arrays.

 # Features implemented

 * **Entity**: Everything is an entity and you can add/remove components at runtime.